 In an effort to streamline these sorts of cases, the new code creates a "summary" procedure (uproshchennoe proizvodstvo) (arts.
 226-228, 2002 APK).
-Yakovlev explained that it is "shorter and simpler," noting that it

-"can even take place without holding a judicial hearing, only on the basis of written documents.
+Yakovlev explained that it is "shorter and simpler," noting that it can even take place without holding a judicial hearing, only on the basis of written documents.
 But this form is permitted when the parties have no objection to it, and also when the cases have no question at issue (bessporno) or involve small (neznachitel'no) sums.
 For example, an energy-supplying organ provides energy, but isn't paid.
 Where's the dispute?
 The entity not paying says that it has no money.
 Here everything is clear, but still we handle such disputes according to the general procedure which is complicated and difficult.
 Now everything proceeds differently.
-As a result, the resolution will be quicker for simple or small cases and, consequently, the time of judges will be freed up for resolving more complicated cases."
-(Proskuryakova 2002).
+As a result, the resolution will be quicker for simple or small cases and, consequently, the time of judges will be freed up for resolving more complicated cases (Proskuryakova 2002).

 The idea of eliminating drawn-out hearings for cases in which there is no dispute is appealing.
 But how has it been used in practice?

 The caseload data are disappointingly superficial.
 The arbitrazh courts are asked to report the aggregate number of cases in which it was used.
 They are not asked the context of that use; nor are they required to report the total number of cases in which it might have been used.
 But even these limited data, as reported in Table 2, reveal an unevenness in the use of the accelerated process.
-Contextualizing the number of incidents by taking it as a percentage of all cases decided by the court demonstrates an astonishing range.
+Contextualizing the number of incidents by taking it as a percentage of all and helps explain why creditors resorted to the formal legal system.

+&lt;sup>5In my 2000 study of 100 non-payments cases, I found that a majority of defendants (55 percent) made absolutely no effort to participate in the process, either by appearing at the hearing or sending a written response to the complaint (otzyv), making the hearing superfluous but still legally required (Hendley cases decided by the court demonstrates an astonishing range.
 The Sverdlovsk court uses this new tool in almost a quarter of all of its cases, whereas the Yaroslavl' and Voronezh courts use it in less than one percent of cases.
 The conclusion that different courts are using this option of accelerated procedure in different ways is inescapable.

 But the way in which the caseload data have been collected frustrate any effort to probe into the court-level variations.
-At first glance, I wondered why the Higher Arbitrazh Court did not require the lower courts to calculate the total number of cases in which the accelerated no effort to participate in the process, either by appearing at the hearing or sending a written response to the complaint (otzyv), making the hearing superfluous but still legally required (Hendley 2004).

-process could have been used.
+At first glance, I wondered why the Higher Arbitrazh Court did not require the lower courts to calculate the total number of cases in which the accelerated process could have been used.
 This would have been the most helpful denominator, allowing for the calculation of how often this mechanism was used when it was a viable option.
 Only after spending time in the courts did I come to realize how contentious the question of when uproshchennoe proizvodstvo can be used is, making it nigh impossible to come up with a number representing the total number of cases when it could have been used.